aktos-io/dcs-tools/README.md

 ### Move your backups around carefully

-If you are not using **btrfs**, "dead simple copies" feature will bite you in the following way:

-Backups are just plain folders, which may lead breaking (unintentionally changing) the ownership of the files if you move/copy your files carelessly (eg. if you `mv your/snapshot to/another/location` and then interrupt the command in the middle, you will probably end up with moved files having `root:root` permissions.)
-That's why you **SHOULD always use `rsync`**.
+If you are not using **btrfs**, "dead simple copies" feature has a problem by its design: As backups are just plain folders, this may lead breaking (unintentionally changing) the ownership of the files if you move/copy your files carelessly (eg. if you `mv your/snapshot to/another/location` and then interrupt the command in the middle, you will probably end up with moved files having `root:root` permissions.)
+That's why you **SHOULD always use `rsync`** for such movements.

-If you are using `--method btrfs`, backups are made as readonly snapshots.
+> If you are using `--method btrfs`, backups are made as readonly snapshots, so you will not have such problems.

 ### Use correct filesystem